 - you want some natural fertility, prenatal and postpartum care

-- you want some traditional women’s care outside of your reproductive system
+- you want some traditional health care for other, non-reproductive needs

 - you were not born biologically female but you would like some traditional women’s care